cctbx/cctbx_project/CONTRIBUTING.md

   * Before submitting your code, be sure to test it again after fixing problems by running `libtbx.find_clutter`.

-### 6. Note that some IDEs have Code inspection tools and Style formatting tools, that can help maintain the style and avoid other code pitfalls (for example: pycharm)
+### 5. Help and guidance

-### 7. Use the cctbx mailing list to ask for guidance from other developers, and locate specific features in the current code base.
+  * Use the cctbx mailing list to ask for guidance from other developers, and locate specific features in the current code base.

   * The other cctbx developers are an invaluable resource that can be used to help with getting started in cctbx development.

   * Link to the mailing list: http://www.phenix-online.org/mailman/listinfo/cctbxbb

-### 8. Send email to the mailing list stating the intent to submit a new code tree within the cctbx.
+### 6. Send an email to the mailing list stating the intent to submit a new code tree within the cctbx.

   * There are several sub projects within the cctbx, often embodied in the form of code trees within the main cctbx project.
 New code trees should not be introduced without good reason, and if abandoned the code tree should be removed.
 This reduces the accumulation of distracting code in the cctbx over time.

   * Periodically, unused code trees may be removed from the cctbx to minimize clutter.

-### 9. Developers are encouraged to subscribe to git check-in alerts sent via email (code changes alerts) and review the diffs.
+### 7. Subscribe to git check-in alerts sent via email (code changes alerts) and review the diffs.

   * This will minimize surprises later when someone changes someone’s code.

   * Any inefficiencies or bugs spotted in diffs should be pointed out to a respective contributor or fixed by anyone who found them first.

-### 10. Python do’s and don’ts:
+### 8. Python do’s and don’ts:

   * Use inheritance to specialize classes whenever possible to avoid the duplication of code.